wajahat-alikhan/Convolutional-Neural-Network/README.md

 # CNN
 Implementation of different CNN architectures.

-1. It was first introduced in the paper [Very Deep Convolutional Networks for Large-Scale Image Recognition](https://arxiv.org/abs/1409.1556) I have implemented [vgg-19](https://github.com/Wajahat-AliKhan/CNN/blob/main/vgg_19.py) on CIFAR-10 dataset.
+1. VGG was first introduced in the paper [Very Deep Convolutional Networks for Large-Scale Image Recognition](https://arxiv.org/abs/1409.1556) I have implemented [vgg-19](https://github.com/Wajahat-AliKhan/CNN/blob/main/vgg_19.py) on CIFAR-10 dataset.
+2. GoogLeNet was first introduced in the paper [Going deeper with convolutions](https://arxiv.org/pdf/1409.4842.pdf) I have implmented [GoogLeNet] on CIFAR-10 dataset.